CJ42/burntpix-refiner/README.md

 ![Burntpix refiner image](./burntpix-refiner-image.webp)

-Simple automated script to refine your favourite [burntpix](http://burntpix.com) on LUKSO! _(set to 500 iterations with a gas limit of 15 millions gas units)._
+Simple automated script to refine your favourite [burntpix](http://burntpix.com) on LUKSO!

+> _Set to 500 iterations with a gas limit of 15 millions gas units._

 ## How to use it?